Women in Iraq: Women's rights

-With an estimated population of 22,675,617, Iraq is a male dominated society.
-Although there are many classes and castes within the culture, the official languages of Iraq are Arabic and Kurdish.

 On International Women's Day, 8 March 2011, a coalition of 17 Iraqi women's rights groups formed the National Network to Combat Violence Against Women in Iraq.

 The Organization of Women's Freedom in Iraq (OWFI) is another Non-governmental organization committed to the defense of women's rights in Iraq.
 It has been very active in Iraq for several years, with thousands of members, and it is the Iraqi women's rights organization with the largest international profile.
 It was founded in June 2003 by Yanar Mohammed, Nasik Ahmad and Nadia Mahmood.
 It defends full social equality between women and men and secularism, and fights against Islamic fundamentalism and the American occupation of Iraq.
 Its president is Yanar Mohammed.

+OWFI operates multiple shelters across Iraq for victims of domestic abuse and sexual violence, and it provides critical support to vulnerable minorities.
+The organization has garnered significant international support and recognition, which underscores its extensive network and influence both within and outside Iraq.
+Notably, OWFI'S shelters have served as a refuge for women escaping honor killings and trafficking, offering them not just a safe place but also vocational training and psychological support.

+After the 2003 invasion, the government tried to remove the Personal Law Code, which is the basis for women's legal rights in Iraq.
+However feminist mobilization blocked this attempt and the law was reinstated.
+This victory highlighted the growing influence of women's rights organizations like OWFI in creating national policies.